Post to the Job Board

 An identified workplace supervisor to the co-op student employee providing regular support, constructive feedback and reflection helping the student grow personally and professionally while engaging and effectively contributing within the workplace/role.

-The nature of the co-op work term experience should be aligned with the student’s academic pursuits and/or provide an opportunity to further develop capabilities and experience that will advance the student’s personal and career development.
+The nature of the co-op work experience should be aligned with the student’s academic pursuits and/or provide an opportunity to further develop capabilities and experience that will advance the student’s personal and career development.

 Additionally, the Co-op Coordinators maintain contact with the student and employer to monitor progress on an on-going basis.

-Co-op work term experiences must be paid employment opportunities, and at an appropriate salary for the industry and level of responsibility.
+Co-op work experiences must be paid employment opportunities, and at an appropriate salary for the industry and level of responsibility.

 Positions typically start in January, May and September of each year.